-Bhavnagar has always been a center of education and culture for which it is also called as the “Sanskari Kendra” of Gujarat.
+Bhavnagar has always been a centre of education and culture for which it is also called the “Sanskari Kendra” of Gujarat.
 Renowned artists, writers and poets like Narsinh Mehta, Ganga Sati, Jhaverchand Meghani, Kavi Kant, Govardhan Tripathi and many others have contributed to this cultural legacy.

 Bhavnagar is a coastal city located at Kathiawar, the Southern part of Gujarat and at the west of the Gulf of Khambat.
 It has an important port Gogha at the entrance of the Gulf.

 The climate here is semi-arid with dry, hot summer and rainy monsoons.
 During winter the temperature is comparatively low, and this place is generally humid due to its closeness to the sea.

 Tourist Places In And Around Bhavnagar

 Historical monuments are present in this place like the Brahma Kund which is actually a well that was beautified during the time of Siddharaj Jaisinhji.
 The construction includes motifs and idols of deities and amazing stone works and carvings.
 Another building that deserves mentioning is the Nilambaugh Palace, the present home of the Maharaja.